Aleksandra-Danilova/sql_tasks/README.md

-# sql_tasks
+The repository contains SQL quieries for various tasks.

-Topics: grouping operators, regular expressions, hierarchy, data dictionary.
+Different topics are included such as grouping operators, regular expressions, hierarchy, data dictionary.